-In the eastern part of the Chongwe District of Lusaka Province flows the Chongwe river on which the people of the Kapete area depend for their livelihoods.
-This area consisting of 14 villages, 2 wards, 3 agricultural camps, 4 primary schools and falls under chief Bunda Bunda of the Soli tribe.
+In the eastern part of the Chongwe District of Lusaka Province flows the Chongwe River on which the people of the Kapete area depend on for their livelihoods.
+This area consists of 14 villages, 2 wards, 3 agricultural camps, 4 primary schools and falls under chief Bunda Bunda of the Soli tribe.

-The Kapete Landscape Project and communities are supported by the staff of the SKI partner and AEL collaborative member KATC (Kasisi Agricultural Training Center).
+The Kapete Landscape Project and communities are supported by staff of SKI partner and AEL collaborative member KATC (Kasisi Agricultural Training Center).

-They thus understand that their priorities are to address the impact of deforestation, charcoal production, overuse of rivers, streams and underground water.
-They also realise that they have to stop soil erosion and increase soil fertility which will improve the water holding capacity of the soil.
+They thus understand that their priorities must be to address deforestation, charcoal production, plus the overuse of rivers, streams and underground water.
+They also realise that they must stop soil erosion and increase soil fertility which will improve the water holding capacity of the soil.

 Using agroecological practices to regenerate the landscape is the route they want to follow.

 They aim to focus on tree planting, protecting the remaining woodlands and reduce soil erosion.
 If they can increase crop diversity and productivity simultaneously they believe they will improve both nutrition and their incomes in the long run.

 The first steps have been to involve the whole community and its leadership and to agree on a plan of action.
 To get to this point KATC used a participatory community mapping process that helped everyone to agree on what the important issues were and what they need to do to have positive change.